Jenny’s Cat Food Recipe (for Humans!) inspired by Oliver and Company

 Instructions

 • Turn the heat to medium.
-While the pot is still cold, whisk in the cold milk, heavy cream and yolks.
+While the pot is still cold, whisk in the cold milk, heavy cream, and yolks.
 Whisk continuously until the yolks have mixed in completely and the liquid is frothy.
-Whisk in the vanilla extract.

 Keyword chocolate, custard, eggs, pudding